preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 4. Click "OK" to save your changes.

-You can add as many Targeting Properties for a Variation as is needed this way (and remember that variations can be a lot more than just languages).
+You can add as many targeting properties for a variation as is needed this way (and remember that variations can be a lot more than just languages).
 To remove a target, just click the X.

-Note that the targeting settings also are shown in the Variations list, for example:
+Note that the targeting settings also are shown in the variations list, for example:

 .. image:: page-variation-example-612.png

-Edit contents of a Page Variation
+Edit contents of a page variation
 --------------------------------------
 When more than one variation of the page exists, an editor can select variation to work with in the list, in the lower left corner: